 What is the difference between DOC and DOCG?

-DOC (Denominazione di Origine Controllata) means controlled designation of origin, which DOCG means the same, but is guaranteed.
+DOC (Denominazione di Origine Controllata) means Protected Designation of Origin, which DOCG means the same, but is guaranteed.
 Products with this label have to be produced within a certain area or region.
 For example, DOC and DOCG Prosecco must have at least 85% Glera grapes grown in a certain part of Valdobbiadene.
 However, the DOCG wine has even more strict applications and can only be grown in an even smaller area.
 Prosecco is not made from Prosecco grapes, as one might assume.
 As noted above, the Glera grape is what is used for Prosecco.
 Essentially, DOCG ensures the top quality wine; the best of the best.

 Furthermore, IGT (Indicazione Geografica Tipica) meaning “typical geographical indication” is basically a level below DOC.
 It’s a more recent classification for wines that are almost at the DOC qualification, but not quite.